ccbt87/docs/Dev_Env_setup/README.md

 # Spark Local Development Environment Setup with Java and Maven

-> TMTOWTDI: Instructions may vary.
+> TMTOWTDI: Instructions may vary in different environment.
 This tutorial is based on following environment:
 * Windows 10 1803
 * JDK 8u112
 * IntelliJ IDEA 2018.2.4